chenchenzi/HKCantonese_models/README.md

 # HKCantonese_models

-This is a repository dedicated for pre-trained acoustic models of Hong Kong Cantonese and Cantonese forced alignment.
+This is a repository dedicated for pre-trained acoustic models of Hong Kong Cantonese and Cantonese forced alignment using Montreal Forced Aligner (MFA).

 ## Acoustic models